Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Energy decreasing ETDRK methods for gradient flows

-where $G$ is a negative operator, $\mathcal{L} $ is a sectorial operator and $f$ is a Lipschitz continuous function with the Lipschitz constant $\beta$.
-The ETDRK schemes \eqref{ETDRKoriginform} unconditionally decreases the energy as long as the following determinant
+where $G$ is a negative operator, $\mathcal{L} $ is a sectorial operator and $f$ is a Lipschitz continuous function with the Lipschitz constant $C_L$.
+The ETDRK schemes \eqref{ETDRKoriginform} with the stabilizer $\beta\geq C_L$ unconditionally decreases the energy as long as the following determinant

-is positive-definite for all negative $z\in R$, where $I$ is the identity operator, $E_L=(1_{i\geq j})_{s\times s}$ is the lower triangular matrix with all nonzero entries equal to 1, and
+is positive-definite for all negative $z\in \mathbb{R}$, where $I$ is the identity operator, $E_L=(1_{i\geq j})_{s\times s}$ is the lower triangular matrix with all nonzero entries equal to 1, and

 where $a_{ij}$ and $b_i$ are given in \eqref{Tableau}. \end{theorem}

 \begin{proof}